 - Cork Midsummer Festival Visual Arts Curators in Residence, 2019-2022.

 - Vox Materia: Alice Maher, The Source Arts Centre, Thurles (March-May 2018) and Crawford Art Gallery, Cork (September-November 2018).

 - Gaolbreak: Angela Fulcher, Cork City Hall (January-February 2017).

 - New Work from Glasgow, Windle Building, University College Cork.
 (November, 2015)

-- Pain and Politics in Postwar Feminist Art: Activism in the Work of Nancy Spero (London: I B Tauris, forthcoming 2018)
+- Pain and Politics in Postwar Feminist Art: Activism in the Work of Nancy Spero (London: Bloomsbury Visual Arts, forthcoming 2023)

 Peer review journals

 - ‘Nancy Spero’s Feminist Scrolls’ in Continuous Page.
 Scrolls and Scrolling from Papyrus to Hypertext.
-Courtauld Books Online (forthcoming, 2017).
-6000 words.
+Courtauld Books Online, 2020.